Historical Complex of Split with the Palace of Diocletian

 26.09.2025

-Weiterführende Links:
+Weiterführende Links

 The ruins of Diocletian's Palace, built between the late 3rd and the early 4th centuries A.D., can be found throughout the city.
 The cathedral was built in the Middle Ages, reusing materials from the ancient mausoleum.
 Twelfth- and 13th-century Romanesque churches, medieval fortifications, 15th-century Gothic palaces and other palaces in Renaissance and Baroque style make up the rest of the protected area.

-Diocletian's Palace (Croatian: Dioklecijanova palača, pronounced [diokletsijǎːnova pǎlatʃa]; Latin: Palatium Diocletiani) is an ancient Roman palace and fortress complex built at the end of the third century AD by the Roman Emperor Diocletian as his retirement residence.
+Diocletian's Palace (Croatian: Dioklecijanova palača, pronounced [diokletsijǎːnova pǎlatʃa]; Latin: Palatium Diocletiani) is an ancient Roman palace and fortress complex in Split, Croatia.
+It was built at the end of the third century AD by the Roman Emperor Diocletian as his retirement residence.
 About half of the complex was for Diocletian's personal use, with the rest housing the military garrison.
 The complex was built on a peninsula six kilometres (3.7 mi) southwest from Salona, the former capital of Dalmatia, one of the largest cities of the late empire with 60,000 people and the birthplace of Diocletian.

-Today the palace forms about half of the old town of Split, Croatia, with 3,000 inhabitants and numerous shops, boutiques, cafes, bars, and restaurants.
+Today the palace forms about half of the old town of Split, with 3,000 inhabitants and numerous shops, boutiques, cafes, bars, and restaurants.
 In 1979, it was listed by UNESCO as a World Heritage Site.